 Get exclusive member benefits & effect social change.
 Join Today

-Actinic keratosis is primarily caused by long-term exposure to sunlight.
-People with the highest risk of developing AK generally:
+AK is primarily caused by long-term exposure to sunlight.
+You have a higher risk of developing this condition if you:

-Most actinic keratoses can be diagnosed by eye.
-Your dermatologist may want to take a skin biopsy of any lesions that look suspicious.
-The only sure way to tell if an AK has changed into squamous cell carcinoma is with a skin biopsy.
+Your doctor may be able to diagnose AK simply by looking at it.
+They may want to take a skin biopsy of any lesions that look suspicious.
+A skin biopsy is the only foolproof way to tell if lesions have changed into SCC.

 Written by: Janet Barwell and Elizabeth Boskey, PhD